-The UX of a Banana – Understanding What UX Design is All About
+The UX of a Banana: Understanding UX Design

 UX Designer to UX Designer, have you ever noticed the irony of describing what UX design is?
 At a recent cocktail party, I spoke over our fancy pink drinks towards the confused face looking back at me and realized that this, this very moment, was a terrible UX.

 Being the diligent UX designer I am, I decided to design a method of describing UX that, in itself, provides a good UX for my audience.

 Introducing “The UX of a Banana – Understanding What UX Design is All About”:

 Feel free to steal this explanation for your next UX small talk.
 It’s the UX description that avoids the technical jargon, gets the point across and is entertaining too.
 Go bananas.